 For the last five years, for the Walter Reed Medical Center Network, IBEX provided desktop and general network support services for thousands of users’ computers, as well as general on-site support.
 The support performed included troubleshooting of hardware and software problems, preventive and contingency maintenance and general help desk.
 Our technical capabilities in technical support ______

 One example of the innovation our approach brings is the success IBEX found in the Mali Agricultural Production Initiative.
 This was a a climate-smart agriculture initiative that relied on a diversified micro-market farm to produce and consume locally to improve the quality of life of people in West Africa.
-The following exhibit depicts the results framework of that project.
+The following exhibit depicts the results framework of that project

 Our project execution resulted in synergies between project components.
 The program was a cooperative created and run by young Malian agribusiness people.
 One “win” was the marketing of local organic fruit and vegetables, with: an online sales channel facilitated via a website; regularly scheduled collection/distribution points; and, markets set-up to deliver local fruit and vegetables at affordable prices.